 We are proud of the strong relationships we have forged with our students’ families, but we are just as energised by our engagement with the broader community, which is invited to a variety of cultural activities throughout the school year.
-Highlights from 2016 have included our annual DSM Carnival, the “WoW Yarra” program (Walk and Wheels Once a Week), and our parents’ Australia v Germany soccer friendly.
-But perhaps most popular is the DSM Christmas Market, which this year saw more than 40 stallholders attract 3000 visitors and an entertainment program featuring a parent music troupe and student buskers.
+Highlights are our annual DSM Carnival, the “WoW Yarra” program (Walk and Wheels Once a Week), and our parents’ Australia v Germany soccer friendly.
+But perhaps most popular is the DSM Christmas Market, where we attract more than 3000 visitors.

 A Conversation With Our Chair: Florian Dehne

 Originally from Hannover, Germany, I traveled to Australia with my wife, Averil, in 2000.
 After just two years, we decided to move here permanently.